 People speak very positively about the service and the care and support they receive.
-People meet their personal goals and increase their independent living skills because they receive personalised support from an outstanding service which values excellence, passion, and integrity.
-People have a very strong voice throughout the service and are actively involved in their support arrangements.
-A person who uses the service told us 'Since I came here, things have changed for me'.
+People meet their personal goals and increase their independent living skills because they receive personalised support from an outstanding service which values the uniqueness of people.
+People have a strong voice throughout the service and are actively involved in their support arrangements.
+A person who uses the service told us they meet each month to discuss the next steps in developing the skills to live independently; "Dyn ni'n cael cyfarfod bob mis i siarad am fel mae pethau yn mynd.
+Mae 'goals' 'da ni i weithio arno i fod yn annibynnol."